SIMULATION AND INTEGRATIVE LEARNING

 Established in 1987, the Simulation and Integrative Learning Institute (SAIL) was one of the first standardized patient-based clinical performance assessment centers in the world.
 Over the years, we have facilitated technology-based and human-based simulation experiences for thousands of healthcare students and professionals.
 With patient safety as one of our driving motivators, we work to design simulation for the development of comprehensive healthcare professionals.
 Aligning with the UI College of Medicine’s mission to uplift the health of our community, our vision is to develop patient-partnered simulation strategies for the entire healthcare community of practice, including patients, families, and more.

-SAIL is proud to announce that our very own Dr. Christine Park, who has been selected
+SAIL is proud to announce that our very own Dr. Christine Park has been selected

 for the 2022-23 cohort of Public Voices Fellowship.
 She will spend a year working with professional journalists to learn to communicate her work and contribute to public conversations on important topics.